kazblacktopp/forkify-app-demo/README.md

-- Forify Application Demo
+# Forify Application Demo

-A recipe application demo that uses the (https://forkify-api.herokuapp.com/v2)[Forkify API] created by (https://codingheroes.io/)[Jonas Schmedtmann].
+A recipe application demo that uses the [Forkify API](https://forkify-api.herokuapp.com/v2) created by [Jonas Schmedtmann](https://codingheroes.io/).
 Users can search for recipes as well as upload their own.